-WRITE AN ISSUE LETTER
+WRITE AN ISSUE LETTER (LEVEL 3)

-Ages 11 to 14 (Level 3)

-Description: The learner will write a persuasive letter about an issue s/he is concerned with using the format of a formal letter.
-Leading question: What is an issue that means a lot to you and that you would like to see changed?
+Description The learner will write a persuasive letter about an issue s/he is concerned with using the format of a formal letter.
+Leading Question What is an issue that means a lot to you and that you would like to see changed?
 What should that change look like?
-Age group: 11-14 Subjects: Civics, Language/Writing Total time required: 45-60 min/day over 4 days Self-guided / Supervised activity: Self-guided Resources required: Paper, writing utensils

-Learning outcomes: The learner will be able tp: Identify issues in his/her community that need change Think critically about the arguments for and against creating that change.
+Total Time Required 45-60 min/day over 4 days Supplies Required Paper, writing utensils Learning Outcomes The learner will be able tp: Identify issues in his/her community that need change Think critically about the arguments for and against creating that change.
 Think systematically about the actions needed to make that change happen and any possible limitations related to taking these action steps.
 Use the format of a formal letter.
 Build a logical and persuasive argument.
 Think systematically about the processes and costs of instituting plans for the recommended change.
 Identify ways to capture the attention of the public during a commercial or announcement.
-Required previous learning: Familiarity with writing informative/explanatory texts to examine a topic and convey ideas and information.
-Basic addition and multiplication.
-Inspiration: N/A
+Previous Learning Ability to write at a moderate level.Basic addition and multiplication.